Benefits Of Cognitive Behavioral Therapy For Treating Anxiety

 • Experiencing muscle tension

-Note that although generalized anxiety disorder is common, there are other types of anxiety disorders a person may experience.
-These include phobias, obsessive-compulsive disorder, posttraumatic stress disorder, and social anxiety.
+There are also illnesses that may manifest as anxiety though they’re not categorized as anxiety disorders in the DSM-5, such as obsessive-compulsive disorder (OCD) and post-traumatic stress disorder (PTSD).
+Other conditions may commonly co-occur with anxiety disorders, such as bipolar disorder, depression, and obsessive-compulsive disorder.
 Each of these has a unique set of symptoms, though any may also include the symptoms listed above.
-If you’re experiencing signs of any mental health disorder, the best course of action is to be evaluated by a mental health professional for an official diagnosis.
+If you’re experiencing signs of any mental health disorder, the best course of action is typically to be evaluated by a mental health professional.

 The CBT approach to treating anxiety disorders

 Cognitive behavioral therapy (CBT) for anxiety is a type of talk therapy that focuses on analyzing the thought processes and internal dialogues behind a person's symptoms as well as the behaviors they exhibit in response to stressful stimuli.
-CBT is a clinically proven therapy treatment that can be used to effectively manage anxiety disorders.
+Research suggests that CBT can be used to effectively manage symptoms of anxiety disorders.

-CBT is in many ways considered to be the “gold standard” of psychotherapy, in part because of decades of rigorous clinical neuroscience research that has involved randomized placebo controlled trials and behavioral experiments.
+CBT is considered to be the “gold standard” of talk therapy because of decades of rigorous clinical neuroscience research involving randomized placebo-controlled trials and behavioral experiments.
 A randomized controlled trial is a method of testing a psychotherapy’s efficacy with parameters around participation that clearly demonstrate the difference a certain treatment has or has not made by controlling for other variables, such as participant characteristics.

-With anxiety disorder cognitive behavioral therapy, a mental health professional can help an individual bring awareness to unhealthy or flawed thought patterns and help them understand how those may provoke their anxiety, a process known as cognitive processing therapy or cognitive restructuring.
+With anxiety disorder cognitive behavioral therapy, a mental health professional can help an individual bring awareness to unhealthy, flawed, or negative thoughts and thought patterns and help them understand how those may provoke their anxiety, a process known as cognitive restructuring.
 Over time, the individual may be able to change their perception of certain events, which can help them experience fewer symptoms of anxiety.

-A therapist can also address any harmful behaviors that may occur as a result of an anxiety disorder, such as avoidance behaviors, and support the individual in finding healthier coping mechanisms, a psychological treatment often referred to as behavior therapy.
+A CBT therapist can also address any harmful behaviors that may occur as a result of an anxiety disorder, such as avoidance behaviors, and support the individual in finding healthier coping mechanisms.
 An individual can participate in CBT one on one, in a group, or with family members.

 Cognitive behavioral therapy techniques for anxiety